Divya-Ashish-Mohanty/Data_Mining/README.md

    ```bash
    python etl_pipeline.py
    ```

-### Project Structure
-- `etl_pipeline.py`: The main script to run the ETL pipeline.
-- `extractor.py`: Contains functions for data extraction using Beautiful Soup.
-- `transformer.py`: Includes functions for data transformation and cleaning using Pandas and NumPy.
-- `loader.py`: Handles the loading of data into Snowflake.
-- `config.py`: Stores configuration settings for Snowflake connection.
-- `requirements.txt`: Lists all Python dependencies required for the project.
-- `README.md`: Project documentation.

 ### Contributing
 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.
 Ensure your code is well-documented and follows the project's coding style.